 MISI & Cyber Maturity Model Certification

 MISI has been an integral part of the CMMC standards development process and we are contracted by the Pentagon's Office of Small Business Programs (OSBP) to work with small businesses, HBCUs, Colleges and manufacturers.
-MISI is leading the DoD's Project Spectrum CMMC compliance for small and medium sized defense industrial base (DIB) companies pilot.
+MISI is leading the DoD's Project Vigilis CMMC compliance for small and medium sized defense industrial base (DIB) companies pilot.

 For two years, our organization has used our cyber labs to test leading cyber solutions and to prototype and integrate open source and proprietary cyber technologies that can assist the DIB with CMMC compliance.

 MISI is also contracted to conduct training and outreach events at our 40,000 SQFT facility and around the United States.